youngchingjui/meeseeks-mcp/README.md

-# Meseeks MCP Server
+# Meeseeks MCP Server

-A simple recursive Meseeks MCP server implemented in TypeScript/Node.js using the Model Context Protocol (MCP) SDK.
-It exposes a single tool that attempts to solve a task by recursively delegating to additional "Meseeks" until the task is solved or a recursion limit is reached.
+A simple recursive Meeseeks MCP server implemented in TypeScript/Node.js using the Model Context Protocol (MCP) SDK.
+It exposes a single tool that attempts to solve a task by recursively delegating to additional "Meeseeks" until the task is solved or a recursion limit is reached.

 - Default max recursion depth: 10 (hard-capped at 10)
 - User-configurable `maxRecursions` input